prajwal89/email-management/README.md

 - Adds unsubscribe link to each email with list unsubscribe header for easy unsbscribtion
 - Handles unsbscribtion
 - Spam emails sending protection

+## Limitations

+- Does not track emails with Cc and Bcc